This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Menstruation (monthly periods) in girls and testicle enlargement in boys

-- Want to be more independent, and to be with friends more than with family
+- Wanting to be more independent, and to be with friends more than with family

 - Able to handle more difficult homework